What to Bring to the Hospital

 - Books and/or magazines

 - A little cash (no more than $10) and a credit card that a family member or friend can keep for you.

 - Do not bring any electrical appliances to the hospital.
 They are not allowed except in special circumstances.

 - Please leave all your valuables at home.
-Items such as jewelry, expensive clothing, or other costly items should not be brought to the hospital.
+Items such as jewelry (including wedding ring, earrings, and watch), expensive clothing, or other costly items should not be brought to the hospital.
 The hospital is not responsible for the loss of or damage to any personal property kept in your room.
 If an item must be secured, please ask your nurse assist you.